The call was illegal. The lawsuit is free. The choice is yours.

 $18.8T

 Total consumer debt as of Q4 2025 — an all-time high.
-More debt means more collections, which means more collectors, which means more violations.
+More debt means more collectors, more violations, fewer consequences.

 1952

 Consumer confidence hit its lowest level since 1952.
-Debt-stressed households are the most vulnerable target for aggressive and illegal collector tactics.
+Financially stressed households are the most vulnerable target for illegal tactics.

 Still Law

-The FDCPA is an Act of Congress — it does not depend on the CFPB to function.
-Your right to sue is entirely private.
-It cannot be defunded.
+The FDCPA is an Act of Congress.
+Your private right to sue cannot be defunded.
+It works whether or not the CFPB is functioning.

 Everything you need